aeffrig/scala-parser/README.md

 It parses all the scala code I have yet attempted - about 40K source files.
 Pointers to counterexamples greatly appreciated.
 You can parse all files under a given path with

-    sbt 'test:run /path/to/files'
+    sbt 'run /path/to/files'

-A test will only fail if scalac successfully parses a file, but this parser does not.
+A source file is only considered a failure if scalac parses it successfully but this parse does not.

 Note that I'm quite intentionally parsing a significant superset of existing scala code.
 A great deal of logic disappears from the parser, and one can easily enforce a (now modularly defined) set of constraints after the fact, and with far superior error messages.